 On 1 February 2017 AGN, Multinet, AusNet and APA VTS presented their proposals to stakeholders at a public forum in Melbourne.
 Submissions on the proposals were invited by 3 March 2017.
 Presentations from the forum and submissions on Multinet's proposal are available under the Proposal milestone.

 On 6 July 2017 we published our draft decision on Multinet's access arrangement proposal for the 2018-22 access arrangement period.
+On 14 August Multinet submitted a revised proposal in response to our draft decision.

 Invitation for submissions